Skip to main content

 The questions you build into your Signup Form should be specific to your community or audience and align with your organization's objectives.

 You need to set your form up before launching your site, and we do not recommend changing it after launch.
-Think about how you want to filter your PRM, analyze responses, and what demographics you want to identify in your community.
+Think about how you want to filter your participant database, analyze responses, and what demographics you want to identify in your community.

-When you first look at your Signup Form, you’ll notice that there is a Suburb question, so you can use this demographic in your reporting and analysis.
+When you first look at your Signup Form, you’ll notice a Suburb question, so you can use this demographic in your reporting and analysis.
 Currently, however, you cannot filter Survey Analysis using the Suburb information from registration or surveys.

 We are working on a solution that will apply to new and existing data, so we recommend keeping the Suburb question in your Signup Form.
-In the meantime, we also recommend building your list of suburbs into a Dropdown question in your surveys by creating a master survey template which you can clone as you create new surveys.
+In the meantime, we also recommend building your list of suburbs into a dropdown question in your surveys by creating a master survey template that you can clone as you create new surveys.

 To build your form: